Signed in as:

 .

-Thank you for taking the time to learn about my culinary journey.
+Thanks for taking the time to learn about my culinary journey.